joseph-birara/Online_House_Rental_and_sales_system/README.md

 <hr>
 <br>

-## Our final year project is a web-based platform for home renting, buying, selling, and homeowner-tenant communication.
+## It is a web-based platform for home renting, buying, selling, and homeowner-tenant communication.
 ### Our system aims to
 * #### simplify the process of renting or selling a house for homeowners, while providing the best renting experience for tenants.
 * #### connects home seekers directly with home owners, allowing them to make legally-binding digital contracts and communicate with each other through the website.